akhilannan/pbir-utils/docs/index.md

 **pbir-utils** is a Python library designed to streamline the tasks that Power BI developers typically handle manually in Power BI Desktop.
 This module offers a range of utility functions to efficiently manage and manipulate PBIR (Power BI Enhanced Report Format) metadata.

-## Features
+## ✨ Features

-- **CLI Support**: Access all utilities directly from the command line.
+- **💻 CLI Support**: Access all utilities directly from the command line.
-- **Extract Metadata**: Retrieve key metadata information from PBIR files.
+- **📄 Extract Metadata**: Retrieve key metadata information from PBIR files.
-- **Update Metadata**: Apply updates to metadata within PBIR files.
+- **✏️ Update Metadata**: Apply updates to metadata within PBIR files.
-- **Report Wireframe Visualizer**: Visualize PBIR report wireframe.
+- **🖼️ Wireframe Visualizer**: Visualize PBIR report wireframe.
-- **Disable Visual Interactions**: Bulk disable interactions in PBIR report.
+- **⛔ Disable Interactions**: Bulk disable interactions in PBIR report.
-- **Remove Measures**: Bulk remove report-level measures.
+- **🧹 Remove Measures**: Bulk remove report-level measures.
-- **Get Measure Dependencies**: Extract the dependency tree for report-level measures.
+- **🔗 Measure Dependencies**: Extract the dependency tree for report-level measures.
-- **Update Report Level Filters**: Update the filters added to the Power BI report level filter pane.
+- **🔍 Update Filters**: Update the filters added to the Power BI report level filter pane.
-- **Sort Report Level Filters**: Reorder filters in report filter pane on a specified sorting strategy.
+- **🔢 Sort Filters**: Reorder filters in report filter pane on a specified sorting strategy.
-- **Standardize Folder Names**: Standardize page and visual folder names to be descriptive.
+- **📂 Standardize Folders**: Standardize page and visual folder names to be descriptive.
-- **Remove Unused Bookmarks**: Remove bookmarks not used in the report.
+- **🔖 Remove Unused Bookmarks**: Remove bookmarks not used in the report.
-- **Remove Unused Custom Visuals**: Remove custom visuals not used in the report.
+- **🎨 Remove Unused Visuals**: Remove custom visuals not used in the report.
-- **Disable Show Items With No Data**: Disable "Show items with no data" property for visuals.
+- **👁️‍🗨️ Disable "No Data"**: Disable "Show items with no data" property for visuals.
-- **Hide Tooltip/Drillthrough Pages**: Hide pages used as tooltips or drillthroughs.
+- **🙈 Hide Tooltip Pages**: Hide pages used as tooltips or drillthroughs.
-- **Configure Filter Pane**: Configure filter pane visibility and expanded state.
+- **⚙️ Configure Filter Pane**: Configure filter pane visibility and expanded state.
-- **Set Page Size**: Set page dimensions for all non-tooltip pages.
+- **📏 Set Page Size**: Set page dimensions for all non-tooltip pages.
-- **Set First Page Active**: Set the first page of the report as the active page.
+- **▶️ Set First Page Active**: Set the first page of the report as the active page.
-- **Sanitize Power BI Report**: Clean up and optimize Power BI reports with YAML configuration support.
+- **🧼 Sanitize Report**: Clean up and optimize Power BI reports with YAML configuration support.

-## Installation
+## 📦 Installation

 ```bash
 pip install pbir-utils
 ```

-## Quick Start
+## 🚀 Quick Start

 After installation, the `pbir-utils` CLI is available: